Cosmetica-cc/Kupe/README.md

 Call `Screens.setAllowDebug(true)` to enable using the debugger, then hit Ctrl+Shift+I while in a Kupe screen.

 ### Compound Components
+You may want to extend `Component` yourself, or extend `Div` or `LayeredSpace`, and override `build()` to specify your children.

+Extending `Component` and returning a `Div` or `LayeredSpace` from `build()` will īncur slightly different behaviour to extending one of these, as each component in Kupe is added to the tree.
+Unlike in, for example, React, where returning a div from a component simply puts the div in the DOM.
+The default sizing and resize behaviour however has been designed such that returning a `Div` from a component should have minimal difference to extending `Div` in your custom component.

 ### Leaf Components

 ## Reactive States